KirollousMoheb/Chicken_Invaders_Game/README.md

 This is a simple JavaFx implementation of the original Chicken Invaders game.

 ## GamePlay
+Click on the image to open the Gameplay Video
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/HnCDlYO-mao/0.jpg)](https://youtu.be/HnCDlYO-mao)

 ## Features